 We regularly engage with our clients to confirm that they’re aligned with our environmental and social requirements, and consult with industry experts to ensure these stay relevant and effective.

 We will not provide financial services to new projects or developments which:

-- Involve the extraction and construction of associated export facilities from tar sands;
+- Involve the extraction of tar sands or construction of associated export facilities;

 - Involve the exploration or production of oil and gas in the Arctic region;